girllich/geft/README.md

-# Image FFT Analyzer
+# Pixel Art Gemini Analyzer

-A tool for analyzing images using Fast Fourier Transform (FFT) to detect patterns, particularly useful for pixel art analysis.
+A tool for generating pixel art with Gemini AI and analyzing images to detect native resolution patterns.
+This application allows you to both create pixel art using Google's Gemini AI and analyze existing pixel art to determine its native resolution.

 ## Features

+- Generate pixel art using Google's Gemini AI with customizable prompts
-- Upload and analyze images to detect patterns
+- Upload and analyze images to detect patterns using Fast Fourier Transform (FFT)
 - Visualize FFT results with interactive graphs
 - Identify dominant frequencies in pixel art
-- Estimate original resolution of upscaled pixel art
+- Determine the native resolution of upscaled pixel art
+- Display pixel art at its original resolution

 ## Installation